Arts and crafts materials on a table.

 Boy smiling at camera while playing outside

-A new experience developed with the needs of kindergarten students in mind, My First Field Trip program gives students a taste of what Harbourfront Centre has to offer!
+An experience developed with the needs of kindergarten students in mind, My First Field Trip program gives students a taste of what Harbourfront Centre has to offer!
 This program will be delivered in three 45–60-minute sections: Visual Arts, Performing Arts and Campus Walk!
-Our programming ensures students understand the expectations of being in a […]
+Our programming ensures students understand the expectations of being in a public […]

 Read more »